 I’m a 35-year-old woman, who was married to a man when I was young, in my home country.
 We had one child together, soon after which he and I divorced.
 A lot of changes have happened in my life since then: I’ve come out as a lesbian and fallen in love with a U.S. citizen woman.
 I’m thrilled to hear that, if we got married, I might be allowed to apply for a green card and join her in the United States.
 But isn’t it going to be hard to prove that our marriage is real given my previous marriage to a man?

-You’re not the only one asking this question, based on the understandable concern with proving that your marriage is the real thing, not a sham to get the noncitizen a U.S. green card (lawful permanent residence).
-However, unless the U.S. immigration authorities have been living under a rock for the last few hundred years, they will no doubt realize that some people are bisexual, or change sexual orientations during their lifetime, or try to fit themselves into a role that society expects of them by getting married despite their sexual orientation, and so on.
+You’re not the only one to have asked this question, based on the understandable concern with proving that your marriage is the real thing, not a sham or fraud to get the noncitizen a U.S. green card (lawful permanent residence).
+However, unless U.S. immigration authorities have been living under a rock for the last few hundred years, they will no doubt realize that some people are bisexual, or change sexual orientations during their lifetime, or try to fit themselves into a role that society expects of them by getting married despite their sexual orientation, and so on.

 You didn’t describe exactly why you married your ex-husband or how you regarded your sexual orientation at that time.
 Whatever the facts of the matter, however, you’ll want to be up front in describing and explaining them to the U.S. immigration authorities (in your case, most likely a U.S. consular officer).